ashwanth1109/bitgen/README.md

 ## What is BitGen?

 BitGen is a generator that creates an opinionated, batteries-included bit workspace for building atomic frontends.
+Why Atomic?
+The workspace prescribes a pattern of building an application with principles from [Atomic Design](https://www.youtube.com/watch?v=Yi-A20x2dcA).

 A BitGen workspace has a React application (basic auth flow) out of the box with all the necessary dev tooling like linting, formatting, automated snapshot testing with storyshots etc.

 ![BitGen Workspace](./assets/bitgen-workspace.png)